Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief

-We consider the four MC-based transformations introduced in Table \ref{tab:transformations}, that is, \hn, \ma, \mm, and \pa, for the aggregated model~\eqref{dr_aggre}.
-As described in Section \ref{sec:framework}, transformation \hn\ considers the same set of contingency modality decisions for all nodes in a given stage; transformation \ma\ aggregates variables based on the MC state information in a given stage, which corresponds to the location and intensity of the hurricane; and transformation \mm\ incorporates the MC states at the current node and its parent node.
-The proposed transformation \pa\ can be customized to different settings depending on how one defines the partial MC state information.
-In our experiments, we consider the full MC state information of the hurricane (i.e., location and intensity) at the current node and only the hurricane intensity information at its parent node.
-In other words, the main difference between \mm\ and \pa\ for the HDR problem is that the former incorporates the hurricane location information at the parent node into the aggregation, while the latter does not.
+\Merve{In the context of our HDR problem, aggregation is done for the contingency modality decisions.} \hn\ considers the same \Merve{decisions} for all nodes in a given stage; \ma\ aggregates variables based on the \Merve{hurricane} state information in a given stage, which corresponds to the location and intensity of the hurricane; and \mm\ incorporates the \Merve{hurricane} states at the current node and its parent node.
+The transformation \pa\ can be customized depending on how one defines the partial MC state information.
+In our experiments, we consider the full \Merve{hurricane} state information (i.e., \Merve{both} location and intensity) at the current node and only the hurricane intensity information at its parent node, that is, the difference between \mm\ and \pa\ for the HDR problem is that the former incorporates the hurricane location information at the parent node into the aggregation, while the latter does not. }